Music can help you establish the right atmosphere in your business.

 The interaction also gives Amazon an idea of their customer base and how Amazon’s unique resources can best help them.
 While most businesses don’t have those resources, they can nonetheless use smart speakers to learn more about their customers and then provide the necessary services.

 These are not just a few tech-savvy customers.
-Almost one in five adults, or 47.3 million people, has access to a smart speaker, with even children included in that market.
+Almost one in five adults, or 47.3 million people, has access to a smart speaker.
 Missing out on a kind of communication and accessibility that almost 50 million people use at home could be lethal for a business.

 Using smart speakers in a business helps more than the customers.
 TechRepublic writes that the Apple HomePod speaker is great for conference calls and improving employee productivity by allowing workers to perform hands-free multitasking while working with relevant, real-time information, such as stock reports, calendar updates, and even sending text messages through a shared office Apple account.